kingsdigitallab/framesense/operators/make_shots_scenedetect/README.md

 Supported.

-If first delete the content of VIDEO/shots.
+If first delete the content of the `shots` folder.

 ## Filtering (-f)